TRK307/layered-threat-blocking-openwrt-banip-control-d/banip/README.md

 nft list ruleset | grep -A 5 "WAN-Input"
 ```

-The main enforcement point here is the `WAN-Input` chain — that's where inbound internet traffic gets checked against the feeds before it ever reaches a LAN device.
+The main enforcement point here is the `WAN-Input` chain.
+That's where inbound internet traffic gets checked against the feeds before it ever reaches a LAN device.

 ## What "Normal" Looks Like

-Worth checking your invalid-conntrack packet count once things settle — packets that don't match a known connection state.
+Worth checking your invalid-conntrack packet count once things settle (packets that don't match a known connection state).
 On a stable single-WAN setup, this typically sits around 0.4% of total traffic, which is just background WAN noise (scans, stray retransmits, that kind of thing) rather than a problem.
-Worth noting the number now, because it's the kind of thing that can look "off" later just from a topology change (like adding a second WAN link) rather than an actual issue — the ratio matters more than the raw count.
+Worth noting the number now, because it's the kind of thing that can look "off" later just from a topology change (like adding a second WAN link) rather than an actual issue.